collindching/SF-Housing/README.md

 ## How to run this project

 To run this code, download the repo and create an R project in the directory.
-You can step through all the code through intro_post.Rmd.
+The complete code is in reports/intro_post.Rmd, and you can step through that to see everything.